algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- Ith value of the array field F from the Ath transaction in the current group
+- Ith value of the array field F from the Ath transaction in the current group<br />gtxnsa can be called using gtxns with 2 immediates.
 - Availability: v3

 ## gload t i